SSWConsulting/timeband.com.au/README.md

 7. When you are done editing the file, click Commit changes.
 8. Visit username.github.io (example - timeband.github.io) to view your new website.

-## Pull Request
+## Pull Requests

-Builds or edits are done in the GitHub itself and the Pull Request is created and we can  request the product owner to view and approve the request
+Builds or edits are done in the GitHub itself and the Pull Request is created and we can  request the Product Owner to view and approve the request